elucian/bee/syntax/processing.md

 ## Array slicing

-A slice is a small view from a larger array.
+A slice is a small view from a larger array, created with notation [n..m].

 **Syntax:**